How to Pray:The Elements of An Effective Prayer

 Elements of An Effective Prayer

-Is there right way and wrong way to pray?
+Is there right way or wrong way to pray?
 Not exactly!
 It doesn’t matter whether you pray alone or in a group of Christians, whether you pray kneeling or standing up, whether you pray with your eyes closed or your hands lifted up.
 There is no right or wrong formula.
 All God asks from us is to pray in humility.
 We should not be proud.

 A good example to show why attitude does matter is the story Jesus gave of a Pharisee and tax collector.
 One prayed in meekness while the other one boasted of his own good works including following the law of God to the letter.
 He was proud.
 One of the seven deadliest sins God hates as outlined in the book of Proverbs is pride.
 The Bible even states pride destroys a nation, which also applies to an individual.